So you’ve got your puppy and don’t know what to do next.

 Brunch – 11:00 am

-Wonderful – time for a snack.
+Wonderful – time for a snack in your puppy’s daily routine.
 At brunch, you should probably feed your puppy about a quarter of their daily food portion.
 You can take the opportunity to work on some crate training exercises like feeding them their meal inside the crate.
 We talk a lot more about crate training in our blog here if you want to know all the deets.

 Don’t forget to grab something for yourself too; some biscuits and a cuppa always sound good at this time.
 Or any time at all to be fair.